LiXinGr/Bachelor-thesis/README.md

 ## Bachelor-thesis-Dataset

 This folder includes all the videos in the dataset.
-Additionally, it contains a `.pdf` file that describes the parameters for each video and provides some information about the object featured in each video.
+Additionally, it contains a `table_of_parameters.pdf` file that describes the parameters for each video and provides some information about the object featured in each video.

 ## Bachelor-thesis-Experiments